Electrolytes Explained: Sodium vs Potassium vs Magnesium (When Each Matters)

 Parent hub: Electrolytes Complete Guide

-If you want a full overview (hydration, sweat loss, common mistakes, and practical testing), start with the complete electrolytes guide.
-This page is the “what each one actually does” breakdown.
+If you want hydration testing, sweat loss context, and practical protocols, start with the complete electrolytes guide.
+This page is the “what each one actually does” decoder.

 Sodium